Neonatal Extracorporeal Membrane Oxygenation (ECMO): Key Considerations

 Membrane Lung Performance: Oxygenators have a limited lifespan (typically 5-7 days for membrane oxygenators) due to fibrin accumulation, which can impair gas exchange.
 Monitoring pressure gradients across the oxygenator helps detect this.

-Routine Management and Monitoring on ECMO Daily surveillance is crucial and involves both patient and circuit assessment.
+Routine Management and Monitoring on ECMO: Daily surveillance is crucial and involves both patient and circuit assessment.

 Patient Assessment: